icepaq/icepaq/README.md

 I'm Anton.

+My Interests:
+- Blockchain / Web3
+- Fintech
+- Medical tech

-I'm a software engineer specializing in full stack and blockchain development.
-I am a huge open source fanatic and love to get involved in the very projects and tools I use every day.
+I'm a big open source fanatic and love to get involved in the very tools and projects that I use on a daily basis.

-I'm always down for a chat about tech.
 Feel free to add me on [LinkedIn](https://www.linkedin.com/in/antonre/).
 <!--
 **icepaq/icepaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.